bubble2k16/snes9x_3ds/readme.md

 ## Change History

+v1.21
+- Fixed the ZL/ZR button problem when installing the CIA version.

 v1.20
 - Fixed slider problem in New 3DS (where one of the eyes always sees a black screen)
 - Added button mappings and rapid fire settings like VirtuaNES / TemperPCE 3DS (thanks to AdmiralCurtiss)